EOSC-synergy/mypipline.sqaaas/README.md

 $ make lint
 ```

+The following documentation references the pip installation.
+You can use the same commands with a poetry installation, if you prefix your
+commands with `poetry run COMMAND`.

 ## Start Analysis from Command-Line-Interface

 The survey analysis package is a program to be executed on the